pmme/SimpleTag/README.md

 	   no_game: 'Cannot find the game you requested.'
 	   not_online: 'That player is not online!'
 	   joined: 'You have joined the game!'
 	   started: 'Your tag game has started!
-Invite players to join! /stag join <yourname>'
+Invite players to join! /stag join %game%'
 	   tagged: ' has been tagged!'
 	   is_it: ' is now it!'
-	   has_left: ' has left he game!'
+	   has_left: ' has left the game!'
 	   no_perm: 'You need to have permission for that command!'
 	   kicked: 'You have been kicked from the game of tag!'
+	   no_cmds: 'You cannot use other commands until you leave the tag game!'
+	   need_game: 'You must specify a game (e.g. /stag start JoesGame, or /stag join JoesGame)'
+	   need_player: 'You must specify a player (e.g. /stag kick Joe)'
+	   not_in_game: 'You are not in a game of tag'
+	   not_starter: 'You must have started the game to use that command'
 ```